HamzaKhan-99/SimpleCalculator/README.md

   this is my first repo on github ... <br>
-  its seem very simple and basic so it could'nt take time. <br>
+  its seem very simple and basic . <br>